CookieUzen/web-notes/_docs/cs/unit 1.md

 `Data Migration` is the process of transferring data to a different format, storage type, or computer system.
 There are many problems that will occur when data is transfered between two systems.
+This can by a hard drive or downloading over the Internet.
-Errors such as incompatibility, corruption, virus, etc, can cause irreparable lost to the data.
+When migrating data, errors such as incompatibility, corruption, virus (and more), can cause irreparable lost to the data.
-If it's possible, back up data before migrating.
+If it is possible, back up data before migrating.
 To guarantee the safety of the data, following three steps when migrating data.

-1. Plan
-2. Migrate
-3. Validate
+1. Plan: plan out the migration process
+2. Migrate: perform the data migration
+3. Validate: check that the data is the same afterwards

 ### Testing